-The temporal evolution of IMV (relative to the EM for precipitation-based indicators, Figure 9) generally supports the direction of changes as seen by the method using the percentage of members with significant changes in IAV.
+The temporal evolution of IMV (relative to the EM for precipitation-based indicators, Fig. 9) generally supports the direction of changes as seen by the method using the percentage of members with significant changes in IAV.
 However, when testing for significant changes in the variance between members, hardly any of the changes are significant.
 CRCM shows significant changes in the majority of years for tas-DJF from 2040 on, for tas-JJA from 2080 on and for pr-JJA from 2060 on.
 As the IMV is calculated for each year, the plot shows the noise in the IMV per year, which can be large.
-Figure 10 shows the change in variability determined from the pooled annual anomalies from the EM for moving 30-year periods from all members.
-This means, all 30 anomalies from all members are pooled together before calculating the standard deviation (i.

-e. pooled IAV) and tested for significant changes in the variance with a Brown-Forsythe Test.
-Given the much larger sample size

-- 315 per 30-year period, in contrast to the two former methods, we can now see significant changes in many combinations of indicator and model (Figure 10).
-As expected from the previous two methods, internal variability decreases for winter temperature and increases for summer temperature and the number of heatwaves.
+Figure 10 shows the change in variability determined from the pooled annual anomalies from the EM for moving 30year periods from all members.
+This means, all 30 anomalies from all members are pooled together before calculating the standard deviation (i. e. pooled IAV) and tested for significant changes in the variance with a Brown-Forsythe test.
+Given the much larger sample size per 30-year period, in contrast to the two former methods, we can now see significant changes in many combinations of indicator and model (Fig. 10).
+As expected from the previous two methods, internal variability decreases for winter temperature and increases for summer temperature and the number of heat waves.
 In contrast to the former methods, however, significant changes can be detected earlier.
-In these cases, the internal variability has already changed significantly in the historical simulations of the SMILEs or it changes in the present/near future around 2020.
-The internal variability in the number of heatwaves increases until - 320 about 2010-2030, reaches a plateau for about 30-40 years and then decreases again.
-This behaviour can be explained by the forced response of the indicator, which shows strong increases until around 2060, when the number of heatwaves stabilizes around 6 (and even decreases afterwards in CRCM, Figure S2), because the heatwaves get so long that their number per year cannot increase anymore.
-This is especially true for CRCM, where the mean duration of heatwaves at the end of the 21st century is much longer than for CCLM and RACMO and about 16 days (not shown), leading to a rough estimate of 6\16=96 heatwave-days per year, equal to
+In these cases, the internal variability has already changed significantly in the historical simulations of SMILEs or it changes in the present/near future around 2020.
+The internal variability in the number of heat waves increases until about 2010-2030, reaches a plateau for about 30-40 years and then decreases again.
+This behavior can be explained by the forced response of the indicator, which shows strong increases until around 2060, when the number of heat waves stabilizes around 6 (and even decreases afterwards in CRCM, Fig. S2), because the heat waves become so long that their number per year cannot increase anymore.
+This is especially true for CRCM, where the mean duration of heat waves at the end of the 21st century is much longer than for CCLM and RACMO and about 16d (not shown), leading to a rough estimate of $6 \times 16 = 96$ heat wave days per year, equal to about 3 months.
+Since heat waves are defined by the 95th percentile of temperature in the reference period (thus describing extreme conditions), the former extreme heat becomes a regular condition during the summer months at the end of the 21st century in CRCM.
+For the pooled IAV, both absolute and relative changes in IAV are shown for precipitation-based indicators to demonstrate the effect of the two different approaches.
+For pr-DJF, CRCM does not show any change in absolute IAV, while this stable behavior in combination with the increase in pr-DJF in the EM leads to a decreasing relative IAV, which is significant